santiagosayshey/DigiBrain/Content/Projects/Factorio/Hive Mind Planet/Part 4 - End Gameplay.md

 - True consciousness transfer between bodies
 - Instant switching between any active clones
-- Perfect memory and experience retention
-- Multiple clones can be active simultaneously
 - No range limitation due to quantum entanglement

 This technology represents mastery over the ant's most advanced adaptation - their quantum neural network.
 Through the Colonial Neurophore, you can achieve what the Fulgorans sought: the ability to truly exist in multiple places at once, overcoming the fundamental limits of space and consciousness.